ashafaei/ubc3v/README.md

 </center>

 ## UBC3V Toolkit
-The Matlab toolkit for UBC 3 View Dataset.
+The Matlab toolkit for UBC 3 View Dataset. <b> work in progress </b>

 ## References
 1. Shotton, Jamie, et al. "Real-time human pose recognition in parts from single depth images".
 Communications of the ACM 56.1 (2013): 116-124.